integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.9 =
-Initial release of BulletProof Payment Gateway.
+Added support for merchants with and without 3DS